 Price & Value

 Combination squares are not exactly a dime a dozen, but they aren’t that far off.
-You can pick up many of them, like Empire’s e250, for around $10.
-However, none of the Kapro Magnetic Lock Combination Square’s competitors (that I know of) have the convenient magnetic feature.
+You can pick up many of them, like the Empire e250M, for under $20.
+However, none of the Kapro 325M Magnetic Lock Combination Square’s competitors (that I know of) have the convenient magnetic feature.
 You’ll have to determine if that’s worth the premium price of $17.99.
 Given this novel feature and the quality of the build generally, I’d spring for it.

 The Bottom Line

 Kapro’s got a knack for putting new twists on designs that don’t often get twisted, and the Kapro Magnetic Lock Combination Square shows that.
 I would love to see it sold as part of a kit with a center head and protractor, too.
 But even as a stand-alone tool, it’s right on the money.

 - 15cm (6″)